 Contact Paul Davis for all your property damage needs.
 (954) 979-9078

-- Report the damage to your insurance company as soon as you possibly can.
+- Report the damage to your insurance company as soon as possible.

 - Are you sure your house is safe?
-Depending on the extent of the damage, you may need to relocate temporarily until the repairs and cleanup are complete.
+Depending on the amount of damage, you may need to relocate temporarily until the repairs and cleanup are finished.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You’ve suffered a water loss.
-While you are waiting for help to arrive, below are helpful tips to help deal with the damage:
+While you are waiting for help to arrive, listed below are helpful tips to help deal with the damage:

-- Water Source: It is important to turn off the water.
+- Water Source: It is very important to turn off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

-- Floors: Get rid of as much standing water as possible, using a mop or towels.
-(Never use the vacuum cleaner.)
+- Floors: Remove as much standing water as possible, using towels or a mop.
+(Don’t use the vacuum cleaner.)

-- Carpeting: Blot soaked carpet with clean, white towels.
-Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.
+- Carpeting: Blot soaked carpeting with clean, white towels.
+Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.

-- Clothing/Fabrics: Move wet items to dry places.
-Do not let draperies to stay in contact with wet carpeting or floors.
+- Clothing/Fabrics: Transfer wet items to dry places.
+Don’t allow draperies to stay in contact with wet carpeting or floors.

-- Furniture: Move lighter pieces away from the carpet.
-Place plastic bags or plastic wrap beneath the legs of large furniture.
-Wipe any residual water off of the furniture.
+- Furniture: Move lighter pieces off of the carpet.
+Place plastic bags or plastic wrap under the legs of larger furniture.
+Wipe any excess water off of the furniture.

 Fire Damage Tips

 - Going Back Inside: The effects of fire damage are measured down to microscopic levels.
-Even for a short time, entry by a person can lead to more damage.
+Even for a short period of time, entry by a person can cause extra damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Carpets: Avoid being on carpet when possible.
-Do not use ”DIY” home carpet cleaners.
+- Carpets: Avoid walking on carpet when possible.
+Do not use “do-it-yourself” home carpet cleaners.

-- Ceilings/Walls: Don’t wipe or attempt to wash ceilings and other absorbent surfaces.
+- Walls/Ceilings: Do not attempt to wash or wipe ceilings or other absorbent surfaces.

-- Furnace: Change the air conditioner or furnace filter if the blower is operating.
+- Furnace: Change the furnace or air conditioner filter if the blower is operating.
 Tape double pieces of cheesecloth over air registers with masking tape.

-- Plants: Wash plants with water and mild soap, cleaning both sides of the leaves.
+- Plants: Rinse plants with water and mild soap, cleaning both sides of the leaves.

-If your home or business has been damaged by storm, fire, mold, water or other disaster, Call Paul!
+If your business or home is damaged by water, fire, mold, storm or other disaster, Call Paul!